CamDavidsonPilon/lifetimes/README.md

     8	3	        183	    273	26.447500
     """

-#### Gamma-Gamma independence assumption
+#### The Gamma-Gamma model and the independence assumption
-Gamma-Gamma assumes that the relationship between the monetary value and the frequency of your data is non existing.
+The model we are going to use to estimate the CLV for our userbase is called the Gamma-Gamma model, which relies upon an important assumption.
+Gamma-Gamma, in fact, assumes that the relationship between the monetary value and the frequency of your data is non existing.
 In practice we need to check whether the Pearson correlation between the two vectors is close to 0 in order to use this model.

     returning_customers_summary[['monetary_value', 'frequency']].corr()
     """